EamonKavanagh/insight-coding-challenge/README.md

 ## Insight Data Engineering Coding Challenge

 A Java solution to the Insight Data Engineering coding challenge (April 2016).
+The challenge was to build a Twitter hashtag graph of tweets in a 60 second window with the goal of displaying the average degree as tweets streamed in.
+A description of the challenge can be found here: https://github.com/InsightDataScience/coding-challenge.

 ## Description